querkmachine/beeps.website/src/every-element/data/label.md

 `label` elements are typically associated to the form control using a `for` attribute that matches the `id` of the associated element.
 The control may also be wrapped in the `label` element, though this tends to limit styling options.

-A `label` should only be associated to a single form control, and every control should have a label.
+A `label` should only be associated with a single form control, and every control should have a label.

 <!-- prettier-ignore-start -->
 ```html